-JOHN BANOVICH EXHIBITING AT SAFARI CLUB INTERNATIONAL, LAS VEGAS
+JOHN BANOVICH EXHIBITING AT SAFARI CLUB INTERNATIONAL, RENO, NEVADA

-John Banovich will present his new 2018 Original Paintings Collection.
-The new original oil painting "Lion at the Falls", oil on belgian linen, 24 x 24 in, $30,000 is available for sale during the Safari Club International Donation live auction event on February 3, 2018.
+The new original oil painting "Lone Survivor", oil on belgian linen, 18 x 24 in, $25,000 will be available for sale during the Safari Club International Donation live auction event on Saturday, January 12, 2019.

 Proceeds from Banovich artwork support BWF, providing essential assistance to many small-but-vital organizations dedicated to scientific research, habitat conservation and public education.
 Efforts are focused in Africa and the Russian Far East.
 BWF supports 12 projects in seven countries.